 Seal Up your Buildings Exterior Facade for Maximum Protection

-At Ev-Air-Tight, Shoemaker, Inc., we have been in the business of applying sealants to surfaces for more than 100 years now, and it’s safe to say that we have it down to a science at this point.
+At Ev-Air-Tight LLC, we have been in the business of applying sealants to surfaces for more than 100 years now, and it’s safe to say that we have it down to a science at this point.
 In fact, we have even been the industry leader in this country, developing the first patent for an efficient pneumatic caulking gun which could be used to effectively apply sealants to building surfaces.
 As our specialists are well aware, there are all kinds of surfaces which require sealant application, and all of them require superior protection against weathering and normal wear and tear.

 For instance, window and door perimeters require sealing so that there is no leakage around the frames, which could lead to further damage in the interior.
 Control and expansion joints need sealants to be applied, as do copings and areas which have sustained cracks due to settling processes.
 Over a period of time, all these areas will undergo some degree of deterioration, and this can be prevented in large part by applying the right type of sealant to the area.

 Proper Sealant Application to Prolong your Exterior Surface

 It isn’t just having the expertise to properly apply a sealant that will help to prolong the life of any surface being treated – it’s the knowledge of which particular type of sealant should be used.
 There are silicone-based sealants, urethane-based sealants, acrylic sealants, and polysulphide sealants, to name a few.
 Knowing which of these is most effective on a given type of surface, and in specific climatic conditions can make all the difference between success and failure for that sealant, over a period of years.